 Clinically suspected gonococcal or chlamydial conjunctivitis

 A vulnerable eye (eg, after a corneal transplant Corneal Transplantation Corneal transplantations are done for several reasons: To reconstruct the cornea (eg, replacing a perforated cornea) To relieve intractable pain (eg, severe foreign body sensation due to recurrent... read more , in exophthalmos due to Graves disease Etiology Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more )
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more )

 Ineffective initial therapy